CompNet/Renard/docs/pipeline.rst

 ----------------------

 - :class:`.SpacyCorefereeCoreferenceResolver`
+- :class:`.BertCoreferenceResolver`, using the Tibert library.
 - :class:`.StanfordCoreNLPPipeline` can execute a coreference
-  resolution model as part of its pipeline
+  resolution model as part of its pipeline.

 Sentiment Analysis